(1) Telephone Numbers

-The ambulance is a 24 hour free service.
+The ambulance is a 24-hour free service.
 However, medical costs will be your own expense.
 While you are waiting for ambulance, please prepare insurance card, residence card and cash.

 The ambulance will come with a red rotating light and sound a siren.
-It depends on the situation, but when you hear the siren, please go outside and wave your hands to signal for ambulance.
+It depends on the situation, but when you hear the siren, please go outside and wave your hands to signal an ambulance.

 The ambulance can be used only when treatment is needed in the emergency.
-Please go to the nearby hospital by using the public transportation or taxi etc , when you are not seriously injured.
+Please go to the nearby hospital by using the public transportation or taxi etc., when you are not seriously injured.

 (4) If you are involved in an emergency, please report to the International Students Section and academic advisor as soon as possible.
-At the night or on holidays, please contact to the university guardroom.
+At the night or on holidays, please contact the university guardroom.